Blosc/blosc-doc/doc/c-blosc2_api.rst

 Context API
 +++++++++++
-In Blosc 2 there is a special struct blosc2_context that is created from compression and decompression parameters.
-This blosc2_context allows the compression in multithreaded scenarios without using the global lock.
+In Blosc 2 there is a special `blosc2_context` struct that is created from compression and decompression parameters.
+This allows the compression and decompression to happen in multithreaded scenarios, without the need for using the global lock.

 .. doxygenstruct:: blosc2_cparams
    :project: blosc2